 Grant’s monitoring raises questions

 One of the things that have irritated Ghanaians about the hiring of Avram Grant has been the Israeli trainer’s unwillingness to stay in the country and monitor the local league.
 In February, he was ordered to come back to the country by the Ghana Football Association to monitor players in the league.
 He did.
 His first point of call was at the Tema Stadium to watch Inter Allies vs Dreams FC.
-Then last weekend, he shows up at the Accra Sports Stadium to watch Hearts of Oak vs Bechem United.
+Then last weekend, he showed up at the Accra Sports Stadium to watch Hearts of Oak vs Bechem United.
 Of course, it’s unclear where Grant will take his monitoring exercise next, but the two venues he has monitored so far are within few minutes of each other.
 Why couldn’t he have travelled outside the Greater Accra Region?
 The New Edubiase vs Inter Allies game in Obuasi was not short of excitement, never mind it didn’t produce goals.
 It was a game that involved two clubs with a nick for producing talent.
 Or why wasn’t he at the Aduana Stars vs WAFA game?
 A game full of experienced players and some of the most exciting talents the GPL has to offer.
 Maybe it’s early days yet, but proper monitoring of players in the league would require Grant constantly traveling to match venues outside of the capital region.
 Until that is done, questions will continue to be raised.